Docker container IP address

 docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)

-command to extract the IP address of each container, but it also includes the {{.Name}}
+This command uses the same docker inspect command to extract the IP address of each container, but it also includes the {{.Name}} template variable to display the name of the container in the output.

-The output of the command will be a list of container names and their corresponding IP addresses, with each line in the format container_name - IP_address
+The output of the command will be a list of container names and their corresponding IP addresses, with each line in the format container_name - IP_address.

 To quit root: